stateful/runme/CONTRIBUTING.md

 - As you push your changes, update the pull request with new infomation and tasks as you complete them
 - Project maintainers might comment on your work as you progress
 - When you are done, remove the `work in progess` label and ping the maintainers for a review
-- Your pull request must receive a :thumbsup: from two [maintainers](MAINTAINERS)

 ## Prerequisites